sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 **Industry:** Healthcare and Public Sector Data
 **Data period:** April 2025 to March 2026

 > **A note on the data:** every figure in this project comes from real, publicly released NHS Business Services Authority (NHSBSA) open data, covering prescribing across five London Integrated Care Boards (ICBs) over twelve consecutive months.
-Nothing here is simulated or estimated — every number quoted in this README was checked directly against the underlying SQL output before being written down.
+Nothing here is simulated or estimated.
+Every number quoted in this README was checked directly against the underlying SQL output before being written down.

 ---